-Faculty, staff, students, and non-employees traveling on or arranging University-sponsored travel
+Applies to faculty, staff, students, and non-employees traveling on or arranging university-sponsored travel.

 Personal vehicle mileage is reimbursable at the federal mileage rate: